huggingface/blog/winning-aimo-progress-prize.md

 To guide model selection, we used four internal validation sets to gauge the performance of our models on math problems of varying difficulty.
 To avoid potential contamination in the base model, we selected problems from AMC12 (2022, 2023) and AIME (2022, 2023, 2024) to create two internal validation datasets:

-- **AMC (83 problems):** we picked all the problems from [AMC12](https://artofproblemsolving.com/wiki/index.php/AMC_12_Problems_and_Solutions) 22, AMC12 23 and kept those that can be converted to integer outputs.
-This results in a dataset of 83 problems. .
+- **AMC (83 problems):** We picked all the problems from [AMC12](https://artofproblemsolving.com/wiki/index.php/AMC_12_Problems_and_Solutions) 22, AMC12 23 and kept those that can be converted to integer outputs.
+This results in a dataset of 83 problems.
 This validation set was designed to mimic the private test set on Kaggle and we found our models could solve about 60-65% of these problems.
 To measure the variance, we ran each evaluation with 5-10 different seeds and typically saw variations of around 1-3% with our SC-TIR algorithm.
-- **AIME (90 problems):** we picked all the problems from [AIME 22](https://artofproblemsolving.com/wiki/index.php/2022_AIME_I), [AIME 23](https://artofproblemsolving.com/wiki/index.php/2023_AIME_I_Problems), and [AIME 24](https://artofproblemsolving.com/wiki/index.php/2024_AIME_I) to measure how well our models could perform on difficult problems, as well as to gauge the most common failure modes.
+- **AIME (90 problems):** We picked all the problems from [AIME 22](https://artofproblemsolving.com/wiki/index.php/2022_AIME_I), [AIME 23](https://artofproblemsolving.com/wiki/index.php/2023_AIME_I_Problems), and [AIME 24](https://artofproblemsolving.com/wiki/index.php/2024_AIME_I) to measure how well our models could perform on difficult problems, as well as to gauge the most common failure modes.
 As above, we ran each evaluation with 5-10 seeds to measure variation.

 Due to the small size of the AMC/AIME validation sets, model performance on these datasets was susceptible to noise, similar to the public leaderboard.
 To better assess our model's performance, we also evaluated it using a subset of the MATH test set, which contains 5,000 problems.
 We retained only the problems with integer outputs, to simplify majority voting and mimic competition evaluation.
 This resulted in two additional validation sets: